An enriched count of nodal orbits in an invariant pencil of conics: Abstract

 \section{Abstract}

-Given a pencil of plane conics in $\mathbb{P}^2_{\mathbb{C}}$, one can ask how many conics in the pencil are nodal.
-The answer is three as long as the defining conics are in general position, which is a very special case of G\"{o}ttsche's conjecture.
-This work gives an equivariantly enriched formula valued in the Burnside ring of the count of nodal conics in a general pencil.
-Given a pencil of conics in $\mathbb{P}^2_{\mathbb{C}}$ which is invariant under a linear action of a finite group not equal to $\mathbb{Z}/2\times\mathbb{Z}/2$ or $D_8$, the weighted sum of nodal orbits in the pencil is a formula in terms of the base locus, which can be proved directly.
-Counterexamples for $\mathbb{Z}/2\times\mathbb{Z}/2$ and $D_8$ are also given.
+This work gives an equivariantly enriched count of nodal orbits in a general pencil of plane conics that is invariant under a linear action of a finite group on $\CP^2$.
+This is both inspired by and a departure from $R(G)$-valued enrichments such as Roberts's equivariant Milnor number and Damon's equivariant signature formula.
+Given a $G$-invariant general pencil of conics, the weighted sum of nodal orbits in the pencil is a formula in $A(G)$ in terms of the base locus considered as a $G$-set.
+We show this is true for all finite groups except $\mathbb{Z}/2\times \mathbb{Z}/2$, $A_4$, and $D_8$ and give counterexamples for the exceptional groups.